kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

   - Toggled ON/OFF via the glass pokeball decoration in the rival's house.
   - Pokemon Eligible: EKANS, CATERPIE, METAPOD, WEEDLE, KAKUNA, ZUBAT, PSYDUCK, PARAS, PONYTA, RATTATA, SANDSHREW, HORSEA, GOLDEEN, VENONAT, JIGGLYPUFF, ARBOK, BEEDRILL, BUTTERFREE, DITTO, FARFETCHD, GOLBAT, GOLDUCK, HITMONCHAN, LICKITUNG, ONIX, PARASECT, PINSIR, PORYGON, RAPIDASH, RATICATE, SANDSLASH, SEADRA, SEAKING, VENOMOTH, WIGGLYTUFF
   - The shimmer factor appears randomly and secretly, being more likely to occur by training and sending out eligible 'mons.
-    - Each time an eligible 'mon is sent out into battle triggers the random chance of it occurring.
+    - Each time an eligible 'mon is sent out into battle will trigger a random chance of it occurring.
     - The base chance is 1-in-256.
     - The base chance increases by an additional +(1-in-256) for every 2048 StatEXP the 'mon has in its HP stat.
   - The shimmer only manifests in 'mons that are fully evolved, even if their pre-evos gained the secret shimmer factor.